morrissey college of arts and sciences

 Minors are open to all undergraduate students and courses prescribed by the requirements of the minor must be accessible to the students.

 For specific program requirements see the individual program descriptions below.
-For further information please email Associate Dean Akua Sarr.
+For further information please email Susan Leonard.

-The following is a list of interdisciplinary minors offered by the College of Arts and Sciences at Boston College.
+The following is a list of interdisciplinary minors offered by the Morrissey College of Arts and Sciences.